The Shader Generator¶

 that propagates down the scene graph just like any other render attribute.
 If

-you assign a specific shader to a node using render.set_shader(myshader)
+you assign a specific shader to a node using

-, that overrides any shader assignment propagated down
+, that overrides any

-from above, including an Auto shader assignment from above.
-So that means it is
+assignment from above.
+So that means it is easy, in the example above, to enable

-whole, and then override that at the pond-nodepath.
+auto shader generation for the scene as a whole, and then override that at the

-Creating your own Shader Generator¶
+Creating your own Shader Generator

 We anticipate that people who are writing full-fledged commercial games using Panda3D might want to write their own shader generators.
 In this way, you can get any effect you imagine without having to give up the convenience and elegance of being able to simply apply a normal map or a gloss map to a model, and having it “just work.”